StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 ## Bind the results of the monitor to the correct components

 The results of a monitor need to be bound to components in StackState, in order to be visible and usable.
 The result of a monitor is bound to a component using the component `identifiers`.
 Each component in StackState has one or more identifiers that uniquely identify the component.
-To bind a result of a monitor to a component, it is required to provide the `urnTemplate`, which substitutes the labels in the time series of the monitor result into the template, producing an identifier matching a component.
+To bind a result of a monitor to a component, it's required to provide the `urnTemplate`, which substitutes the labels in the time series of the monitor result into the template, producing an identifier matching a component.
 This is best illustrated with the example:

 In this example we make a monitor for the `kubernetes_state_deployment_replicas_available` metric.
 Run the metric in the metric explorer to observe what labels are available on the time series:

 ![The available replicas in the metric explorer](../../.gitbook/assets/k8s/available-replicas-metric-inspector.png)

-In the above table it is shown the metric has labels like `cluster_name`, `namespace` and `deployment`.
+In the above table it's shown the metric has labels like `cluster_name`, `namespace` and `deployment`.

-Because the metric is observed on deployments, it is most logical to bind the monitor results to deployment components.
-To do this, it is required to understand how the identifiers for deployments are constructed:
+Because the metric is observed on deployments, it's most logical to bind the monitor results to deployment components.
+To do this, it's required to understand how the identifiers for deployments are constructed:

 1. In the UI, navigate to the `deployments` view and select a single deployment.
 1. Open the `Topology` view, and click the deployment component.